-Si no Date and Place Special resolutions passed 1.
-Annual General Meeting June 28, 2022 through video conferencing deemed to be held at the registered office of the Company Issuance of Non-Convertible Debentures for an amount not exceeding Rs.
+Sr. no Type of Meeting (Annual/ Extra Ordinary) Date and Place Special resolutions passed 1 Annual General Meeting June 28, 2022 through video conferencing deemed to be held at the registered office of the Company Issuance of Non-Convertible Debentures for an amount not exceeding Rs.
 250 Crore